grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         Your population needs to exercise.
 You have provided them with a way to learn, to relax, to go on vacation, to heal.
 But for the moment, some old pleasures are still not possible.
 The sport.
+        <br /><br />
         You start by getting more information by reading different books from the library.
 Then take a tour of the inhabitants to ask them if certain sports in particular interest them.
 They show you several ideas.
+        <br /><br />
         First, horse racing, for bets.
 Some are more of a brawler, and would like the opportunity to train and compete in combat with others.
 Thrills are also a response that comes up from time to time, including using elytras, and some are more of a type who likes precision and would like an archery or crossbow area.
     </blockquote>